pin-storage/estuary-docusaurus/docs/Learn/what-is-estuary.md

 sidebar_position: 2
 ---

-# What is Estuary?
+# What is Pin.Storage?

-Estuary is an open source software that allows easy sending of public data to the Filecoin network that can be retrieved from anywhere.
+Pin.Storage is an open source software that allows easy sending of public data to the Filecoin network that can be retrieved from anywhere.

-### Why does Estuary exist?
+### Why does Pin.Storage exist?

 The Outercore Engineering team that helped make [Filecoin](https://filecoin.io) wanted to provide an end-to-end example of how to use IPFS, Filecoin, and other technologies together.